-Scientists in the Sloan Kettering Institute’s Structural Biology Program aim to understand biological processes at the levels of molecular mechanisms and three-dimensional structures.
-The experimental tools we employ range from x-ray crystallography to super-resolution optical methods and are complemented by biochemical, cell biology, and genetic approaches.
-We are particularly interested in studying cancer-related proteins with the aim to facilitate the development of novel cancer therapies.
+Scientists in SKI’s Structural Biology Program aim to understand biological processes at the levels of molecular mechanisms and three-dimensional structures.
+The experimental tools we employ range from cryo-electron microscopy and x-ray crystallography to super-resolution optical methods in studies that are complemented by biochemical, cell biology, and genetic approaches.
+We are focused on fundamental processes in biology with particular interests in understanding how these processes are dysregulated in cancer.

 The work of our researchers covers diverse areas of biology including DNA-damage response, epigenetic modification of DNA and histones, RNA silencing, RNA processing, DNA and RNA structure, riboswitches, transcription, and growth-regulatory pathways.
 In addition, we investigate cell-surface receptors, vesicular transport and secretion, post-translational protein modification by ubiquitin and ubiquitin-like proteins, and membrane protein structure and function.